mcprostar205/pocketmine-plugins/BuddyNotify-source/README.md

 ## Documentation

-BuddyNotify provides system and player email notifications to PocketMine-MP servers.
+BuddyNotify adds system and player email notifications to PocketMine-MP servers.

 BuddyNotify is a quick and easy way to send alerts when your server starts and stops or to automatically notify players when one of their buddies joins or leaves the game!
 This